YIN-Renlong/Title-to-URL/README.md

 ## Usage

-To use the URL Generator, simply input your domain address, article title, and select the preferred URL format option.
+To use the ["Title to URL" URL Generator](https://yin-renlong.github.io/Title-to-URL/), simply input your domain address, article title, and select the preferred URL format option.
 Then, click the "Generate URL" button to display the generated URL on the page.

 ## Features